The Real Adventures of Jonny Quest: Cast

 The producers struggled to cast Jessie Bannon.
 Peter Lawrence ultimately chose Jesse Douglas, who he felt reflected Jessie's energy and intelligence—"[Jesse Douglas] has immense energy, huge energy, and is the kind of woman who could do all the kind of things Jessie could do—you know, athletic, smart, so and so forth[sic]."
 Douglas impressed Lawrence with her active lifestyle, including ballet, equestrianism, and tennis.
 When asked about the character's inclusion, Douglas stated, "I'd be bummed if I upset anybody.
 Jessie is pretty cool.
 It is not like she is a girl who is whining all the time.
 If anything, she is a really good springboard for the rest of the storyline."
-Roth supported her, claiming that "Jonny hasn't discovered girls yet but when he does Jessie would be the type of girl he'd like to be with...I think something will happen between them but right now Jess is his best friend."
-H-B Chief Fred Seibert agreed, hinting that as adults "there might be a Tracy/Hepburn thing going on."
+Roth supported her, claiming that "Jonny hasn't discovered girls yet but when he does Jessie would be the type of girl he'd like to be with ...
+I think something will happen between them but right now Jess is his best friend."
+H-B chief Fred Seibert agreed, hinting that as adults "there might be a Tracy/Hepburn thing going on."
 Turner approached George Segal to audition for the part of Dr. Quest.
-Segal described the show as having "a real family feeling about it...
+Segal described the show as having "a real family feeling about it ...
 I'd never seen this stuff before.
 That was quite remarkable."

 Hanna-Barbera bought out the first cast's contracts and hired new actors for the second season.
 This cast featured Quinton Flynn as Jonny, John de Lancie as Dr. Quest, Granville Van Dusen (for the first two episodes) and Robert Foxworth as Race, Jennifer Hale as Jessie, and Rob Paulsen as Hadji.
 Paulsen previously voiced Hadji in The New Adventures of Jonny Quest and the two Quest telefilms.
 Don Messick was hired to reprise his classic role as Dr. Quest but was forced into retirement by a stroke during early sessions.
 Van Dusen voiced Bannon in the 1986 Quest series, and Foxworth took over the part after auditioning for Dr. Quest.
 Frank Welker, Michael Bell, and B.J.
 Ward reprised their respective roles as Bandit, Surd, Rage and Iris (the QuestWorld A.I.) in the second season.
 The casting changes were public information at the time of the series premiere; Fred Seibert hoped that "viewers won't be able to tell" differences between seasons.

-Throughout the two seasons, several notable guest stars included Kevin Conroy, Earl Boen, Clancy Brown, Robert Ito, James Shigeta, Irene Bedard, Lucy Liu, Brock Peters, Tristan Rogers, Edward Asner, Julian Sands, Helene Udy, Mayim Bialik, Mark Hamill, Andreas Katsulas, Jeffrey Tambor, Dorian Harewood, Clive Revill, Kenneth Mars, Nick Chinlund, George Kennedy, Clyde Kusatsu, Dean Jones, Thomas Gibson, Sarah Douglas, Tasia Valenza, and Carl Lumbly.
-Season two writer Lance Falk has also regretted not thinking about veteran voice actor John Stephenson, who was the very first voice of Dr. Quest, for a guest role.